andybyers21/notes.ajb.app/notes/Variables in the Real World - JS.md

 layout: note
 title: Variables in the Real World
 parent: JavaScript
-nav_exclude: true
+grand_parent: Home
 ---

-# Variables in the Real World, JS
+# Variables in the Real World

 The easiest way to visualize a variable is as a box with data inside and a sticker on the outside.
 For instance, the variable "message" can be imagined as a box labeled "message" with the value "Hello!" in it.
 YOu can put whatever value you like in a box and also change it out later in the code when required.